william89731/home-assistant-smartphone-ui/README.md

 # home-assistant-smartphone-ui

-hey, this is my lovelace customization. if you like it, leave a star.
+hey, this is my lovelace customization.

 thanks for the change of the theme to [romans3](https://github.com/romans3);